 Hi to all,

-*Gasoline shows a drop of 2.8 cents a litre.
+*Gasoline shows an increase of 6/10ths of a cent a litre.

 That’s it for this week!